Transition Pathway Initiative

 Please note that TPI have not yet rated the following of LSE's investments:

-- Private equity holdings – this is not possible as they are unlisted
+• Private equity holdings and private credit – this is not possible as they are unlisted

-Overall, 64% of all of LSE’s holdings have been assigned a Management Quality (MQ) rating by the TPI tool as at July 2024 compared to 36%, 12% and 9% at July 2023, 2022 and 2021 respectively.
-This reflects the increased MQ analysis TPI have undertaken throughout 2024 which has significantly increased the proportion of holdings LSE is able to analyse.
+Overall, 63% of all of LSE’s holdings have been assigned a Management Quality (MQ) rating by the TPI tool as at July 2025.
+This reflects the increased MQ analysis TPI have undertaken in recent years which has significantly increased the proportion of holdings LSE is able to analyse (only 12% of our holdings were rated in 2022).

-In contrast, by July 2024 only 8% of LSE’s investment holdings had been assigned a Carbon Performance (CP) rating by TPI compared to 8%, 6% and 5% at July 2023, 2022 and 2021 respectively; the progress has slowed and there is still only a small proportion of holdings that LSE is able to analyse against TPI’s CP ratings.
+In contrast, by July 2025 only 5% of LSE’s investment holdings had been assigned a Carbon Performance (CP) rating by TPI.
+This is due to the substantial analysis and research required by TPI to produce a rating for each company, but unfortunately means that there is still only a small proportion of holdings that LSE is able to analyse against TPI’s CP ratings.
+We monitor this and update our TPI analysis on an annual basis.